AndreiCal/Gluwa-API-Documentation/source/index.html.md

 (since we only requested for code and `id_token` )

 `id_token` must be validated before usage as shown in the next step (step 4).
 After the validation is successful, you can use the code to obtain `access_token` through the token endpoint as shown in step 4 of Authorization Code flow.

-Remembe to validate the state field as well.
+State field must also be validated.

 ### Step 4.
 Validate ID token and Access Token